Words: English Traditional

 This is a traditional Scarborough version of the ever popular carol.
 "God rest you merry, gentlemen," used to be formerly traditionally current in Leeds, but it is seldom now heard, and then always comes from a printed source.
 The old Leeds version has considerable resemblance to the Scarborough one.
 The tune above printed came to me many years ago from Mr. T. C. Smith.

-Additional settings are noted in the list below, and see God Rest You Merry, Gentlemen - Version 1.
+Additional settings are noted in the list below, and see God Rest You Merry, Gentlemen - Version 1 (which contains this sheet music, plus arrangements from several other authorities).
 In general, the variants are rarely heard.

 In sum, there seem to be several known melodies:

 The traditional "London" tune, which is the first tune from EBC.
 Keyte and Parrott identify this as "Chestnut (or Doves Figary)" from Playford's The English Dancing Master (1651), which formed the basis of the version from Bramley and Stainer, now the "standard" version which is heard.
 This is version two from OBC, and is used by numerous other carols according to the editors, and as listed by Rev. Ian Bradley in The Penguin Book of Carols.
 Rev. Bradley also reports that Albert Lancaster (A. L.) Lloyd has traced the tune as far back as 1580.
 The tune is characterized as a "luck" tune.
 There is also a setting from Cecil S. Sharp which is substantially similar to this tune.